skkumaravelan/KumarFork-aif-c01-study-notes/README.md

         - Top K is not a terribly useful parameter - use Temperature or Top-P instead.
       - Top P:
         - Uses cumulative probability to choose tokens, focusing on the smallest set of tokens with a combined probability of P, balancing randomness and diversity.
-      - Key Difference: Top K fixes the number of tokens considered, while Top P uses a variable number of tokens based on their combined probability, making Top P more adaptive and flexible in balancing randomness.
+      - Top-K vs Top-P: Top K fixes the number of tokens considered, while Top P uses a variable number of tokens based on their combined probability, making Top P more adaptive and flexible in balancing randomness.
+      - Temperature vs. Top P: Temperature adjusts the overall randomness by scaling probabilities, allowing more or less randomness across all possible tokens.
+Top P narrows the token choices to those that collectively add up to a certain probability threshold, balancing randomness with accuracy.
+      - Use Cases:
+        - Use Top-P when you want adaptive diversity but want to stay closer to more likely outcomes.
+        - Use Temperature when you need consistent randomness control across the board.
     - Response length:
       - Specifies the maximum length of generated output, affecting how verbose or concise the response is.
     - Penalties: